Almond Pistachio Baklava

 - 1/2 cup honey

 - 5 teaspoons lemon juice

 - 1/2 teaspoon ground nutmeg

 - Preheat oven to 350°.
-In a food processor, combine pistachios and almonds; cover and process until finely chopped.
+Working in batches, combine pistachios and almonds in a food processor; cover and process until finely chopped.
 Transfer to a large bowl.
 Stir in cinnamon, nutmeg and remaining sugar; set aside.
 Brush a 15x10x1-in. baking pan with some of the butter.
 Unroll one package of phyllo dough; cut stack into a 10-1/2x9-in. rectangle.
 Repeat with remaining phyllo.
 Discard scraps.

 - Line bottom of prepared pan with two sheets of phyllo dough (sheets will overlap slightly).
 Brush with butter.
-Repeat layers 14 times.
-(Keep dough covered with plastic wrap and a damp towel until ready to use to prevent it from drying out.)
+Repeat layers 9 times.
+(Keep dough covered with a damp towel until ready to use to prevent it from drying out.)
 Sprinkle with a third of the nut mixture.

 - Using a sharp knife, cut into 1-1/2-in. diamond shapes.
-Bake 35-40 minutes or until golden brown.
+Bake until golden brown, 40-45 minutes.
 Place pan on a wire rack.
 Slowly pour cooled sugar syrup over baklava.
 Cover and let stand overnight.
-Yield: about 4 dozen.

 Nutrition Facts1 piece: 273 calories, 15g fat (5g saturated fat), 17mg cholesterol, 178mg sodium, 33g carbohydrate (19g sugars, 2g fiber), 5g protein.

 While this recipe is not the quickest to make the results are AWESOME!
 I made this for work in a little "contest" we had for our open house, everyone loved it and I won!
 I followed the recipe exactly and it came out perfect!
 Will definitely be adding this to my personal cookbook at home.